Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Material and Instrumental Considerations

-After photobleaching, Sample A was subject to electron irradiation in the TEM to obtain the images shown in Figure~\ref{fig:fig2}b-d (see Table \TabSampleList\ for the sequence of measurements).
-PL imaging and spectroscopy reveal that electron exposure measurably changes the nature of fluorescent emission.
-Following the TEM imaging, the upper right portion of the suspended region exhibits diffuse bright emission, whereas the lower left portion---where Sample A was irradiated for $\sim$40 minutes---appears significantly dimmer.
-The brightening and shift to a diffuse morphology is consistent across other TEM-imaged samples in this study (Fig.~\FigPLBC b,e), as well as findings in prior work \cite{Keneipp2024NanoscaleBeam}.
-The subsequent dimming with extended electron irradiation, however, does not have a clear explanation.
-Notably, this dimmer region of the PL image is approximately ten times larger than the area shown in Figure \ref{fig:fig2}b-d.
-The non-monotonic change in optical activity may be related to the non-monotonic changes in PDMS residue observed in the TEM images of Sample A, as a organic compounds reportedly cause emission in hBN \cite{Neumann2023OrganicMica}.
-Alternatively, this result could be due to a change in bonding or charge state of hBN, which were not probed in this study.
-It is plausible that such effects would arise from extended electron exposure and could diminish PL intensity.
-The framework presented here opens possibilities to further investigate the relationship between electron beam exposure and optical activity.
+After photobleaching, Sample A was subjected to electron irradiation in the TEM to obtain the data shown in Figure~\ref{fig:fig2}b-d (see Table \TabSampleList\ for the full sequence of measurements), and then returned to the optical microscope.
+Figure~\ref{fig:fig2}e illustrates the dramatic qualitative change in the fluorescence properties following TEM imaging.
+The overall fluorescent intensity increases by a factor of $\sim$4, and a bright ring appears at the edges of the suspended region.
+The upper right portion of the suspended region exhibits diffuse bright emission, whereas the lower left portion---where Sample A was irradiated for $\sim$40 minutes---appears significantly dimmer.
+The brightening and shift from spatially localized to diffuse emission is consistent across other TEM-imaged samples in this study (Fig.~\FigPLBC b,e), as well as findings in prior work \cite{Keneipp2024NanoscaleBeam}.
+The subsequent dimming with extended electron irradiation, however, is a notable exception to the trend.
+The non-monotonic change in optical activity may be related to the non-monotonic changes in PDMS residue observed in the TEM images of Sample A. Previous authors have even proposed organic compounds as the source of visible emission in hBN \cite{Neumann2023OrganicMica}.
+It is also notable that the 80kV accelerating voltage used here exceeds the knock-on energies of boron and nitrogen \cite{Keneipp2024NanoscaleBeam, Kotakoski2010ElectronMonolayers, Dai2023EvolutionNitride, Gilbert2017FabricationNitride}.
+Therefore, the optical variations could reflect changes in chemical bonding of quantum emitters, or variations in hBN's Fermi level that affect the emitter charge states.